-Key wells (24B03, 30F03, 30N02, 36L01, 36L02, and 32C03) are instrumented with pressure transducers equipped with conductivity probes that periodically record water level, water temperature, and conductivity (Figures 13 through 18).
-(Note that transducer malfunctions in early to mid-2015 resulted in variable conductivity data in some of the wells; all transducers were replaced and are working properly).
+Key wells, including 24B03, 30F03, 30N02, 36L01, 36L02, and 32C03, are instrumented with pressure transducers equipped with conductivity probes that periodically record water level, water temperature, and conductivity (Figures 13 through 18).
+It should be noted that transducer malfunctions in early to mid-2015 resulted in variable conductivity data in some of the wells.
+All transducers were replaced and are working properly.
 Wells 24B03, 30F03, and 30N02 comprise the wells used to calculate the Deep Well Index.
-Wells 36L01 and 36L02 are adjacent the coast.
+Wells 36L01 and 36L02 are adjacent to the coast.
 Well 32C03 is the easternmost well and adjacent to the boundary between the NCMA and NMMA.
-The following discusses 2017 water levels for these key wells:
+The following discusses 2018 water levels for these key wells:

-Deep Well Index Wells: The Deep Well Index wells exhibited a pattern throughout 2017 consistent with previous years, that is, water levels in wells 30N02 and 30F03 generally declined starting in April or May 2017 and continued declining into October when they began to rise.
-The water elevation in well 24B03 remained relatively stable throughout 2017, with a slight rise in water levels in late 2017.
+• Deep Well Index Wells: The Deep Well Index wells exhibited a pattern throughout 2018 that is consistent with previous years.
+The water levels in wells 24B03, 30N02 and 30F03 generally declined starting in April or May 2018 and continued to decline into October when they began to rise.